Fairness Concepts for Indivisible Items with Externalities: GFS and Public Decision Making

-We can define a weaker version of GFS by allowing for `up to one' relaxation; we refer to this concept as general fair share up to one item (GFS1) as shown in Definition~\ref{def:GFS1}.
+Similarly to PROP-Max, GFS is too strong to guarantee corresponding allocations, so we relax it in the same manner as PROP-Max-1.
+We refer to this concept as \emph{general fair share up to one item (GFS1)}.